OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/jira-and-azure-devops-services-Integration.md

 ## Select Projects and Entities
 >**Note**: If you receive the following error: **PKIX certification path not found** and the projects and entities don’t load properly, then [import SSL certificate](../../getting-started/ssl-certificate-configuration.md) onto OpsHub Integration Manager’s Java KeyStore before you proceed.

 * In the **Add Project(s) to Sync** section, select the projects you want to synchronize between Jira and Azure DevOps Services (VSTS) by clicking them.
-For example, here we select {{SITENAME}} Demo Project from Jira and TestProject from Azure DevOps Services (VSTS).
+For example, here we select <code class="expression">space.vars.SITENAME</code> Demo Project from Jira and TestProject from Azure DevOps Services (VSTS).
 * Once the projects are selected, define the source project and target project:
   - If you select forward arrow (>) icon, the data would flow from Jira to Azure DevOps Services (VSTS).
   - If you select backward arrow (<) icon, the data flow would from Azure DevOps Services (VSTS) to Jira.